lebanon checkpoint 248 88 ap.

 (photo credit: AP)

-A Syrian terrorist belonging to an al-Qaida-inspired group has escaped from Lebanon's largest prison, according to Lebanese security officials.
+A Syrian terrorist belonging to an al-Qaida-inspired group escaped Tuesday from Lebanon's largest prison while guards foiled the escape of seven other suspects, Lebanese security officials said.

 The prisoners sawed off their window bars and scaled down the building wall from their cells using knotted blankets, then stood on each other's shoulders, allowing one of them to hop over a wall and flee into the woods, the officials said.